Cycling74/rnbo.example.juce/CUSTOM_UI.md

 ### Creating the web interface

-JUCE provide a JavaScript framework to expose the parameters to the web interface.
+JUCE provides a JavaScript framework to expose the parameters to the web interface.
 At the top of `src/webui/main.js`, you'll see an import for some of these functions.

 ```js
 import { getSliderState, getToggleState } from 'juce-framework-frontend';